Road Closures,

 Conditions & Notices

-The sealed section of Hamersley Drive is now open and visitors can access Hamersley Inlet.
-Please see the latest Parks and Wildlife's Road Condition Access Report which gets updated regularly for the most recent information.
+In addition to the closures as a result of the fire, road and attraction access may change at short notice due to wet weather conditions.
+Please refer to the latest Parks and Wildlife's Road Condition Access Report below which gets updated regularly for the most recent information.

 MAIN ROADS WA NOTICES